-There are more to these bedtime fears than we may be able to see at first glance.
+There is more to these bedtime fears than we may be able to see at first glance.
 Sleep can be scary for our children because they are separated from you and separation is the most terrifying monster of all.

 Have you ever noticed that monsters only exist when there are no parents?

 Bedtime for a child who is not co-sleeping with a parent represents up to 12 hours of separation from the people they love most and separation is the most wounding experience for all of us.